 POLYSTAR’s Recycling Machines in North America

-Managing Director of Tennessee-based recycler, Mr. Irvin Payne, shares his own experience with his POLYSTAR recycling machine.
+Managing Director of Tennessee-based recycler, Mr. Irvin Payne, shares his own experience with his POLYSTAR Recycling Machine in North America.by allowing them to lower their costs.

 Q : Could you give us your opinion about your POLYSTAR Recycling Machine?